transmissions11/crack_yearn_md5/README.md

 - The 17 `x`s will be replaced with 4 words, each seperated by a dash (`-`) : the first word will have 3 characters, the second will have 4, the third will have 2, and the fourth will have 5.
 - The first word is: "its"

-### This project is able to crack the hash in the following way:
+### This project is able to crack the hash using the following method:

 - Takes a txt file with all English words (each on a new line)
 - Creates 3 lists of possible words for each of the 3 unknown word slots by checking for every word in the dictionary if its length matches up with the hinted length (as well as if all the characters in the word are in the charset `[b, d, e, i, l, m, o, s, t, u, -]`)